rerdavies/pipedal/README.md

 - Must be remotely controllable (no hard dependency on GUI-only controls), which is true of the vast majority of LV2 plugins).

+If you install new LV2 plugins, you will have to restart the PiPedal web service (or reboot the machine) to get them to show up in the web interface.

+   sudo pipedalconfig --restart

-Althouhg most LV2 plugins provide GUI interfaces, when running on a LINUX desktop, the LV2 plugin standard is specifically designed to allow remote control without using the provided desktop GUI interface.
+Although most LV2 plugins provide GUI interfaces, when running on a LINUX desktop, the LV2 plugin standard is specifically designed to allow remote control without using the provided desktop GUI interface.
 And all but a tiny minority of LV2 plugins support this.

 ## Building and Installing PiPedal

 PiPedal has only been tested on Raspbian, and has limited testing on Ubuntu Studio.
 But pull requests to correct problems with building PiPedal on other versions of Linux are welcome.

 To build PiPedal, a Raspberry Pi 4B, with at least 4GB of memory is recommended.
 You should be able to cross-compile PiPedal easily enough, but we do not currently provide support for this.
 Consult CMake documentation on how to cross-compile source.